 ADVANTAGES OF DIESEL TECHNOLOGY IN LIGHT-DUTY AUTOMOTIVE APPLICATIONS

-LOREN CARL MARZ - Board Certified Meteorologist (CCM #591)
+LOREN CARL MARZ - Board Certified Meteorologist (Certificate #591)

-The following are citations from studies recently completed involving diesel emissions and how they compare to emissions from other automotive technologies (emphasis added where appropriate):
+The following are citations from studies recently completed involving diesel emissions and how they compare to emissions from other sources (emphasis added where appropriate):

 PARTICULATE MATTER (PM) EMISSIONS

 "...gasoline cars emitted on average 10 times more carbonaceous PM at 22 degrees C and 62 times more at -7 degrees C compared to diesel cars..."

 "...Swiss researchers have concluded that some GDI engines emit just as many soot particles as unfiltered diesel cars did in the past...

 ...The results were sobering: every tested gasoline car emitted ten to 100 times more fine soot particles than the diesel Peugeot.
 Under the microscope, the particles from the gasoline engines were similar in size to the soot particles that had given diesel a bad name: primary particles measuring ten to 20 nanometers in size, which congregate into particle agglomerates measuring 80 to 100 nanometers before leaving the exhaust...."